insidegui/WWDC/README.md

 The development of this version is being coordinated in a Slack team, if you'd like to join, let me know and I'll send you an invitation.

+### Building the app

+Building the app requires [Carthage](https://github.com/Carthage/Carthage) to be installed.

+Clone this branch and before opening the project, run `./bootstrap.sh` to fetch the dependencies (this script can take a while to run, that's normal).

 ### The Goal

 The goal is to have this new version released before next WWDC (june 2017).